 - Never, under any circumstances, leave articles on stairs or in a passage way. - Wet-mop only half of a corridor or stairway, leaving the other half for safe passage of traffic.
 Use "wet floor" signs and block off areas. - Keep halls and stairs free of water, sand, and paper.
-Avoid climbing on storage room shelving.
-Never use crates, boxes or other substitutes for ladders. - Keep handholds and stair rails in good condition.
+Do not climb on storage room shelving.
+Never use crates, boxes or other substitutes for ladders. - Keep handholds and stair rails in good condition. - Identify the fall risk tool in the clinical setting where you are for clinicals. - Review the fall prevention policy and guidelines.